lizlam/blog/content/posts/2020-12-16---catalog-blogs.md

 I also started collecting other articles I've written for other websites and made a [repo](https://github.com/lizlam/miscblogs) for those.

 In conclusion, if you have blogs on other platforms and websites that are not your own, it's a good idea to keep record of it.
 I was only able to recover a fraction of what I've written in the past from the Wayback Machine, but that is a good place to start.
-I would also recommend putting current blogs in a repo for posterity, because you never know when those references will experience link rot as well.
+I would also recommend putting current blogs in a repo as a backup.
+So catalog your blogs!
+Give your future self a chance to take a peek back into the past and remember all the great things you wrote.